 WordPress is an open-source content management system.
 Open-source means that the code for the software is freely provided and can be altered and built upon by anyone.
 Why is this cool?
 Because that means there are thousands upon thousands of people working every day to enhance WordPress functionality by creating themes and plugins to be used with the basic code (we’ll chat more about themes and plugins soon!).

 WordPress requires a MySQL database to run, along with a web server.
 Your WordPress database is made up of several tables.
-Each table holds a specific element of data, such as your posts, blogroll links, comments, and settings.
+Each table holds a specific element of data, such as your posts, comments, and settings.
 Your web server holds your image files, theme files, plugins, and WordPress admin files.
 You can think about things this way: if you upload it, it goes on your web server.
 If you write it or input it, it goes into your database.

 They use a language called PHP.
 Every time WordPress needs to “get” something from the database, a PHP script is run.
 There are several default PHP functions in WordPress, and you can also create your own.

 |Want to get the post title?||<?php the_title(); ?>|

 |Want to get the content?||<?php the_content(); ?>|

 |Want to get the author?||<?php the_author(); ?>|

 Depending on the data you are gathering, the WordPress PHP function may default to “get and display” or simply “get”.
 Both are useful!
 We’ll talk about PHP a lot more in the future, but for now, just remember that PHP is how WordPress gets data from the database.